neo-cc/CarND-Vehicle-Detection/writeup.md

 The code is in code cell [4] find_cars function, a single function that can extract features using hog sub-sampling and make predictions.

 I chose 64 as the orginal sampling rate, with 8 cells and 8 pix per cell.
 I set cells_per_step to 2 which means (8-2)/8 = 75% overlap.
+The same overlap value 75% was set for all the scales.

-Multi-Scale windows (scales x 64) searching was used as below:
+Multi-Scale windows (scales x 64) searching:

+From experience, the car appears bigger at the edge of the picture, and looks smaller in the middle of the picture.
+So I apply the largest scale 2.25x64 (which means 144x144 window)  to the edge of the picture where x>=960.
+Apply second largest scale 2.0x64 (which means 128x128 window) to x>=880 area...
+The smallest window scale is 1.0x64 (which means 64x64 window).
+Total 5 scales of window are used.
+I tried with scale = 0.5, 0.75, 0.8 (smaller than 1.0) but it turns out that lots of false detection shows in the picture.

+All the setting was used as below:

 ```
 # Multi-Scale prediction and window size settings